eNMS-automation/eNMS/docs/base/features.rst

 Network visualization
 ---------------------

-Once created, eNMS can display your network on a world map with either Google Map or Open Street Map.
+eNMS can display your network on a world map (Google Map or Open Street Map).
 Each device is displayed on the map at its GPS coordinates.
-You can click on a device to display its properties or start a Web SSH terminal session.
+You can click on a device to display its properties, configuration, or start a Web SSH terminal session.

 .. image:: /_static/inventory/network_visualization/network_view.png
   :alt: Geographical View